-- (c) regulating the way in which any of the specified rights of an author or a director shall be respected; - (d) specifying circumstances in which any of the specified rights of an author or a director may not be exercised. - (2) In this section, "specified right" means a right conferred on an author or a director by section 15 or section 16. - (3) All Regulations made under this section shall be laid before the National Assembly as soon as may be after the making thereof and shall be subject to negative resolution.
+- (a) specifying certain works or classes of works in respect of which no specified rights shall subsist; - (b) prescribing conditions to which the exercise of any specified right shall be subject; - (c) regulating the way in which any of the specified rights of an author or a director shall be respected; - (d) specifying circumstances in which any of the specified rights of an author or a director may not be exercised. - (2) In this section, "specified right" means a right conferred on an author or a director by section 15 or section 16 of this Act. - (3) All Regulations made under this section shall be laid before the National Assembly as soon as may be after the making thereof and shall be subject to negative resolution.